microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/security-hostport.md

 [!INCLUDE [threatintelligence-api-disclaimer](../../includes/threatintelligence-api-disclaimer.md)]

-Represents the connection endpoints that direct data to and from the services running on a [host](../resources/security-host.md).
+Represents the connection endpoints that direct data to and from the services that run on a [host](../resources/security-host.md).

 Inherits from [entity](../resources/entity.md).